WestwoodRobotics/BEST-2015-Public-Code/README.md

 # BEST-Public-Code---2015
-Public code for the BEST 2015 season including calculators for scoring
+Public code for the BEST 2015 season including calculators for scoring and other open source tools.
-      -- Will flip the switch to go public on September 19